 5. Customer Service:

 Customer service is one of the important parts of any business.
-With an ERP solution, it is much easier to provide quality service to customers.
+With an ERP software solution, it is much easier to provide quality service to customers.
 By using the software, customer service representatives have quick and easy access to all the data related to the customer and are therefore able to provide assistance very quickly.

 By using all this information, customer service representatives can prioritize customers and provide discounts based on the history of the customer.
-With streamlined shipping operations, the process of delivering the products to customers not only fasten up but at the same time possibility of errors also decreases.
+With streamlined shipping operations, the process of delivering the products to customers not only fastens up but at the same time possibility of errors also decreases.
 As a result, it increases customer satisfaction and leads to more business opportunities.